The Virginia Tech Coaching Files: Danny O'Brien

 Kotelnicki and O'Brien fostered some of Allar's growth in 2024, but the trio took a step backward this season.
 O'Brien's track record is limited, so there's not much to go off of.

 As far as recruiting goes, O'Brien hasn't had the opportunity to be a lead recruiter very often.
-Penn State signed just one quarterback in the Class of 2025, Bekkem Kritza, a three-star prospect from Florida.
+Penn State signed just one quarterback in the Class of 2025, Bekkem Kritza, a three-star prospect from Florida who transferred to Alabama A&M this winter.
 O'Brien helped Franklin earn a commitment from Troy Huhn while at Penn State, and likely pushed Huhn to sign with the Hokies before taking Virginia Tech's quarterback job.

 Is O'Brien a Good Hire?

 This is a high-risk, high-reward hire.
 O'Brien has played and coached in various offenses and is a bit of an up-and-comer.
 At 35, his best coaching days are likely ahead of him.
-Franklin clearly trusted him to continue developing a toolsy quarterback like Drew Allar.
+Franklin clearly trusted him to continue developing a toolsy quarterback like Drew Allar, but that trust generated mixed results.

-With that said, some reasonably expected Franklin to draw in a veteran coach with a lengthy track record of developing quarterbacks.
+Some reasonably expected Franklin to draw in a veteran coach with a lengthy track record of developing quarterbacks.
 After all, the Hokies are ponying up lots of cash for Franklin to pay his assistants.
+Instead, Franklin opted for familiarity and potential.

 When it comes to O'Brien, Franklin is taking a calculated risk.
 He clearly sees something in O'Brien as a coach, or else he wouldn't have fast-tracked him to the position he's in.
 O'Brien might be learning on the job for another couple of seasons, but Tech fans would love to have the level of quarterback production that Nittany Lion fans have enjoyed over the last few years.